matt-gardner/pra/input/relation_metadata.md

 edges that correspond to the testing data, so you're not cheating.
 If there are known inverses in the graph, we need to remove both the original edge and its inverse, when applicable.

+Not really metadata, but these are produced by my code that generates these directories for NELL and Freebase, and they might be handy in some other parts of the code:

 * `labeled_edges.tsv`: Contains all relation instances in the KB, each of which will correspond to a single edge in a PRA graph.
 This file is generally referenced in a relation set, when creating graphs, as described below.